Municipal Offices for Immigrant Integration

 - Equitable Access to Services: Ensuring that all residents have access to city services and opportunities by reducing barriers and encouraging participation.
-Many cities work towards this goal by establishing broad language access policies that require that all city documents and activities are accessible in multiple languages; hosting town halls in immigrant communities that bring information directly to residents on various services and initiatives offered by the city; and having outreach coordinators whose job is to be present in the community to share information on what the city is doing.
+Many cities work towards this goal by establishing broad language access policies that require that all city documents and activities are accessible in multiple language; hosting town halls in immigrant communities that bring information directly to residents on various services and initiatives offered by the city; and having outreach coordinators whose job is to be present in the community to share information on what the city is doing.

 - Safe and Connected Communities: Working to foster trust and build relationships between immigrants and receiving communities, as well as focus on building connections with specific institutions, such as local law enforcement.

-CASE STUDY: ATLANTA
+CASE STUDY: NASHVILLE

 Timeline in Brief: